CS2613-WI24-FR01B/exploration-activity-1-emercer2/KerasOverview.md

 # EA1

 **1. Which package/library did you select?**
 The library that I chose to demonstrate is the Keras library.
-Which is used to more easily implement neural networks in python.

 **2. What is the package/library?**
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**• What purpose does it serve?**
 <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This program predicts the genre of a movie based of it's title.
-The program is trained off of 5k+ titles from Netflix July 2022.
-The dataset can be found here [dataset](https://www.kaggle.com/datasets/victorsoeiro/netflix-tv-shows-and-movies?resource=download)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Keras library is used to build neural networks in python.
+Neural networks are used in a varity of different types of machine learning tasks.
+Machine learning tasks include classification, object recognition, and prediction.
 <br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**• How do you use it?**
 <br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**• This section should be the largest and go into lots of detail.
 Not everything here must be utilized in your sample program.**
 <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

+This program predicts the genre of a movie based of it's title.
+The program is trained off of 5k+ titles from Netflix July 2022.
+The dataset can be found here [dataset](https://www.kaggle.com/datasets/victorsoeiro/netflix-tv-shows-and-movies?resource=download)

 **3. What are the functionalities of the package/library?**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**• Snippets of code and examples of output should be given here.**
 <br>

-4. When was it created?
+**4. When was it created?**
 <br>

+The Keras library was originally created on 27 March 2015 but is still changing to this day with the last update being 10 Febuary 2024 as seen on the libary's [git](https://github.com/keras-team/keras).
+The most recent stable version of Keras is Keras 3.
 **5. Why did you select this package/library?**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**• “Because it is interesting” is not a valid answer.
 Should elaborate more.**
 <br>

 **6. How did learning the package/library influence your learning of the language?**
 <br>

 **7. How was your overall experience with the package/library?**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**• When would you recommend this package/library to someone?**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**• Would you continue using this package/library?
 Why or why not?**